ninxsoft/Jade-CLI/README.md

 # Add username and password to keychain
 jade --credentials

-# List all available Jamf Assets
-# (will vary depending on your Jamf subscription)
+# List all available Jamf Assets - will vary depending on your Jamf subscription
 jade --list

-# Download the default asset
+# Download the default asset:
-# (Jamf Pro Installer, latest version, Mac)
+# Jamf Pro Installer, latest version, Mac
 jade --download

 # Download the latest version of Jamf Connect